Representing Your Data#

 High-level Data Types#

-In addition to PHP's internal type system, the library adds a layer on top which distinguishes types that are continuous (numerical), categorical (discrete), or some other type.
-Continuous features represent some quantitative property of the sample such as
+The library comes with a higher-order type system which distinguishes types that are continuous (numerical), categorical (discrete), or some other data type.
+Continuous features represent some quantitative property of the sample such as age or velocity, whereas categorical features form a qualitative property such as rough or furry.

 |Rubix ML Data Type||PHP Internal Type|